Creedence Clearwater Revival (album): Composition

 It established how we would work for the next few years.
 After we finished recording our parts, the other guys hung around while I mixed.
 The problem was they were making all these comments like, "Well, that won't work.
 This won't work."
-You know, they were having a great time laughing...And that was the very last time I ever allowed them to be around when I mixed a record...Basically, we'd go in, we'd record the band, and then I'd throw them out of the studio.
+You know, they were having a great time laughing...
+And that was the very last time I ever allowed them to be around when I mixed a record...
+Basically, we'd go in, we'd record the band, and then I'd throw them out of the studio.
 I just couldn't have them around while I was doing overdubs or when I was mixing, because they weren't very constructive.

-The other single from the album was also a cover: "I Put a Spell on You" by Screamin' Jay Hawkins.
-Released as a follow-up to "Susie Q" in October 1968 with "Walk on the Water" as the B-side, it peaked on the U.S. charts at #58.
+The final single from the album was also a cover, "I Put a Spell on You" by Screamin' Jay Hawkins.
+Released as a follow-up to "Suzie Q" in October 1968 with "Walk on the Water" as the B-side, it peaked on the U.S. charts at number 58.

-The album was remastered and reissued on 180 Gram vinyl by Analogue Productions in 2006.
+The album was remastered and reissued on 180 gram vinyl by Analogue Productions in 2006.

 Reception

-While the band did gain success with their chart debut, critics initially denied the band respect.
-Barry Gifford writing in Rolling Stone at the time stated, "The only bright spot in the group is John Fogerty, who plays lead guitar and does the vocals.
+While the band did achieve success with their charting debut, critical acclaim was harder to garner.
+Barry Gifford writing in Rolling Stone stated: "The only bright spot in the group is John Fogerty, who plays lead guitar and does the vocals.
 He's a better-than-average singer (really believable in Wilson Pickett's "Ninety-Nine and a Half"), and an interesting guitarist.
 But there's nothing else here.
 The drummer is monotonous, the bass lines are all repetitious and the rhythm guitar is barely audible."
-Time has been far kinder to the album, although critics note that Fogerty's songwriting talent had yet to truly blossom as it would on the band's future albums and singles.
+Time has been far kinder to the album, although critics note that Fogerty's songwriting talent had yet to truly blossom as it would on the band's subsequent releases.

 On AllMusic the album received 4 stars (out of 5), with Stephen Thomas Erlewine stating: "Released in the summer of 1968 - a year after the Summer of Love, but still in the thick of the Age of Aquarius - Creedence Clearwater Revival's self-titled debut album was gloriously out-of-step with the times, teeming with John Fogerty's Americana fascinations."
 He also noted that the album "points the way to the breakthrough of Bayou Country, with "Porterville" being "an exceptional song with great hooks, an underlying sense of menace, and the first inkling of the working-class rage that fueled such landmarks as 'Fortunate Son.'"

 The album was first certified Gold by the RIAA on December 16, 1970, then Platinum twenty years later on December 13, 1990.